MooersLab/pymolsnips/README.md

 <h3 name="rstudio">RStudio (Universal)</h3>

-[RStudio](https://rstudio.com/products/rstudio/) is an IDE for the R statistial programmming language.
+[RStudio](https://rstudio.com/products/rstudio/) is an IDE for the R statistical programming language.
 It is available for all platforms.
-Its GUi resemble a webbrowser window but it does not run in the webbrower like JupyterLab and Jptyer Notebook.
+Its GUI resemble a web-browser window but it does not run in the webbrower like JupyterLab and Jupyter Notebook.
 There is community version and a professional version.
 The latter version can interface with Jupyter Notebooks.
-The Rstudio Pro Server is available at some academic institutions.
+The RStudio Pro Server is available at some academic institutions.

-RStudio supports [RNotebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) written in Rmarkdown.
+RStudio supports [RNotebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) written in R Markdown.
-Rmarkdown supports literate programming.
+R Markdown supports literate programming.
-R and its predessor S have been used for literate programming for over two decades via Sweave, Rweave, and Knitr packages.
+R and its predecessor S have been used for literate programming for over two decades via Sweave, Rweave, and Knitr packages.
 Many books have been assembled using Knitr.

 There are several recent books about literate programming in R.

 R also supports polyglot programming.
-R has been been extended to accommodate over twentry programming languages.
+R has been extended to accommodate over twenty programming languages.
 There is a recent book about such extensions:

 <details>
 <summary><b>Installing and running RStudio</b></summary>

-R has a package called *reticulate* that enbles the running of Python inside of R and Rmarkdown.
+R has a package called *reticulate* that enables the running of Python inside of R and R Markdown.

 </details>
 <A href=#FASTLINKS2>Return to list of editors above.</A>